pilisp/pilisp/README.md

-An interpreted Lisp inspired by Clojure.
+PiLisp—An interpreted Lisp inspired by Clojure.

 Runs on all supported Dart targets.